Sonic Boom: Rise of Lyric: Gameplay

 Sonic Boom: Rise of Lyric is an action-adventure game with a stronger emphasis on exploration and combat than previous Sonic the Hedgehog installments, featuring four main characters whom players control: Sonic, Tails, Knuckles, and Amy.
 Gameplay is divided into four main styles: fast-paced platforming stages similar to the main series Sonic games, high-speed tracks where players must quickly avoid obstacles, slower stages with an emphasis on exploration, and boss battles.
 All characters can perform various fighting actions and collect up to 100 rings (Note: If the player connects the game with Sonic Boom: Shattered Crystal for the Nintendo 3DS, an item is unlocked at the shop which increases the cap to 200 rings.) as well as scrap metal to upgrade various stats.

 Each character has abilities and gameplay mechanics: Sonic can use his speed and homing attacks, Tails can fly and use various gadgets, Knuckles can burrow underground and climb on walls, and Amy can swing on poles with her hammer.
 They also possess the Enerbeam, a whip-like weapon that allows them to perform various actions, such as hanging from speeding rails, removing enemy shields, and solving puzzles.
-Throughout the game, players can switch between all four characters, although not all of them are available at all times.
+Players can switch between all four characters, although not all of them are available at all times.
 The game supports local two player co-operative play, as well as several mini games with up to four players simultaneously.